NVE/ebm/docs/source/user_guide/user_case.rst

 Define energy need for TEK30
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All building codes must have it's energy need defined in :ref:`user-case-tek30/energy_need_original_condition.csv<energy_need_original_condition>`.
+All building codes must have it's energy need defined in :ref:`user-case-tek30/energy_need_original_condition.csv<energy_need_original_condition csv>`.
 For this scenario we assume a TEK30 have a 2/3 energy need reduction for heating_rv and 1/4 reduction for heating_dhw, cooling, fans_and_pumps and electrical_equipment.

 .. tabs::